-Arizona applicants.
+Arizona transfer applicants.
 An Arizona applicant for transfer admission must have a cumulative GPA of 2.00 or higher on a 4.00 = "A" scale in all work undertaken at previous institutions of higher learning.
-A student must have earned a minimum of 24 college or university transferable semester hours in order to be considered a transfer applicant.
 Some academic units may have different GPA requirements to enroll in junior or senior level courses.

-Nonresident applicants.
+Nonresident transfer applicants.
 A non-Arizona applicant for transfer admission must have a cumulative GPA of 2.50 or higher on a 4.00 = ''A'' scale in all work undertaken at previous institutions of higher learning.
 Those applicants who have at least a 2.00 on a 4.00 = ''A'' scale and who believe that they have a strong academic record are encouraged to apply and are considered on a case-by-case basis.